barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

   - Cleon Zhunastu becomes Grand Duke of Sylea and President of the Grand Senate, and begins a period of greatly increased diplomacy, trade, and expansion.
 - **4520 AD**
   - *This is when our game begins!*
+- **4521 AD**
+  - Sylean Federation becomes the Third Imperium, with President Cleon as the first emperor.
+  - Sylea renamed to "Capital".
+  - Ukan Sector renamed to "Core Sector".

 ### Polities of Lishun Sector